RMLio/social-media-archiving/data-model/README.md

 A social media collection is described by giving it for example a name, a description and a harvesting schedule which fetches the content based on collection-related *seeds*.
 On collection level we represent collections created via the tool Social Feed Manager (SFM) or other tools, and related provenance such as the version history of collection-related concepts.

+> :books: 1. *As an archivist, I want to create a social media collection by specifying a title, a description, API credentials and a harvesting schedule.*

+> :books: 2. *As an archivist, I want to specify the seeds of a collection, e.g. usernames or search queries, so I decide what will be harvevsted in accorance with an archiving selection policy.*

+> :books: 3. *As an archivist, I want to update an existing collection by specifying a new harvesting schedule, such that I can accommodate for system resources or specific seeds.*

+> :books: 4. *As an archivist, I want to update a seed of a collection, e.g. a different user name or a changed search query, such that I can accommodate for changes in an archiving selection policy.*

+> :books: 5. *As an archivist, I want to delete a seed of a collection, to accomodate for changes in an archiving selection policy.*

 ### Collections
 According to SFM, a collection is bound to a specific representation of social media content and a collection-set is a higher level grouping of collections.